mkalikas/LZW/readme.txt

 I included two functions to create the dictionary in the file for part one and part two.
 When a file is being compressed, the dictionary function creates a map of string, integer pairs.
 When a file is being expanded, the dictionary function creates a map of integer, string pairs.

 I wrote a compress function that takes a string.
 This string represents the entire contents of the uncompressed file.
+This function adds new strings to the map beginning at the 256th pair in the map.
+The preceding values are initialized when the dictionary is built using the above mentioned functions.
+The pairs from 0 to 255 are pairs that represent single character strings that correspond to the integer and symbol representations defined in the extended ASCII table.

 For compression, I included a function called convert_to_bytes that converts the binary string to bytes that represent their corresponding character.
 This function takes a string and reads 8 characters at a time.
 It converts the segments read into a character by converting the binary number into an integer and then converting that into a character.
 The substring segment then replaces the original input string byte by byte.
 After following this process until the end of the input string is reached, the resulting string is a compressed string of bytes.
+I also included an int_to_binary_string function that takes a vector of integers and converts the values in the vector to their corresponding binary representation by using the bitset header file from the C++ standard library.

 For decompression, I included a function that separates the string input into groups of 12.
 The separated strings are then passed to the binary_string_to_int